orenbareket/Legal-Topic-Classifier/README.md

 Open your web browser and go to http://localhost:5000 to interact with the Legal Topic Classifier.

-Note: The Legal Topic Classifier is intended for experimental purposes only and may require further refinement for production use.
+Note: The Legal Topic Classifier is intended for experimental purposes only.

 Using the Web App: